 I purchased my first stock in high school, RYKA, a footwear company trying to become the next Nike for women.
-I was an avid athlete and runner, so I related to company’s products.
+I was an avid athlete and runner, so I related to company's products.
 I should have bought the industry leader, NKE, but that is a different story.
 At that time Reagan was in office and the Russian Cold War was in full swing.
 I was convinced I would not make it to adulthood given the ever escalating arms race and threat of nuclear war.
-I’m sure there are many high schoolers out there today with similar thoughts as they read daily news about North Korea and the US administration’s approach to dealing with this rogue nation.
+I'm sure there are many high schoolers out there today with similar thoughts as they read daily news about the Pandemic or North Korea and the US administration's approach to dealing with this rogue nation or myriad other hot spot issues around the world.

 Look at a company like KO.
 It has thrived in every market, political, economic, and social environment since its forming in 1892.
-World wars, depressions, major terrorist events, Trump tweets… they have seen it all.
-And today KO is making more money than ever.
-The company has paid out an ever increasing dividend for decades.
+World wars, depressions, major terrorist events, a pandemic, Trump tweets… they have seen it all.
+Throughout this time the company has paid out an increasing dividend for decades.
 Essentially nothing could destroy this company – at least nothing the world has thrown at it for the last 120+ years.

-Company Leverage: When the going gets tough (economic recession, drop in commodity prices, etc.), companies with weak balance sheets can get hit hard.
+- Company Leverage: When the going gets tough (economic recession, drop in commodity prices, etc.), companies with weak balance sheets can get hit hard.
 Understanding leverage risks is vital for surviving inevitable economic storms.
+The words 'balance sheet' are rarely uttered in good times, but when crisis hits, it is often the #1 consideration.
+As with your health, don't wait for a calamity before ensuring the solidity of a company's financial strength.

-Valuation: Price matters.
+- Valuation: Price matters.
 Even a great company like KO can be a bad stock if the valuation metrics are excessive.
 Going into the 2000s, KO was sporting a P/E ratio in excess of 40X, far higher than its historical average of 12X – 18X.
 Indeed, for the next 10 years, even though the company experienced increasingly greater earnings, the stock price went essentially nowhere as the P/E contracted from nose bleed to normal levels (P declined even as E went up, resulting in a normalized P/E ratio over the 10 year period form 2000 – 2010).
+Be willing to pay up for quality, but not overpay excessively.

-Panic Sales: Even if not forced to sell because of a leverage-induced margin calls, investors often sell stocks in a panic driven by dire headlines.
+- Panic Sales: Even if not forced to sell because of a leverage-induced margin call, investors often sell stocks in a panic driven by dire headlines.
 Though the black ink blaring bad news is often soon forgotten, the red ink from selling a stock at a low (think BREXIT or other events that were big news for a few weeks and caused massive panic selling at the time, but ultimately became essentially non-events for US companies) is often permanent – or at least takes a very long time to make up for.
-Take moments of strength and calm to determine what you will do not if but when the next market correction occurs.
+Take moments of strength and calm to determine what you will do, not if, but when the next market correction occurs.

-Being Overly Concentrated: Too much of a good thing can turn out bad.
-This is a common investment mistake that can lead to bad results, especially if the investment is also a place where the investor works.
+- Being Overly Concentrated: Too much of a good thing can turn out bad.
+This is a common investment mistake that can lead to sub optimal results, especially if the investment is also a place where the investor works.
 It can be a double whammy to lose ones income while seeing a retirement account stuffed with company stock get whacked on some fundamentally bad news.

 If you are not sure if your portfolio has any hidden time bombs that may explode with the next economic downturn, or if you may not behave 100% rationally when the proverbial stock market music stops (and bear market ensues), consider working with a professional who has seen decades worth of market movements and knows what key issues to focus on to ensure you stay on your path to achieving your important financial goals.